-In manufacturing accounting, it is of very much importance to have a clear difference between cost and expense, though in general two terms are considered interchangeable.
+In manufacturing accounting, it is of very much important to have a clear difference between cost and expense, though in general two terms are considered interchangeable.

 The amount of cash paid or liability incurred for a commodity or service is referred to as the cost of that item.
 The commodity or service will obtain sale revenue in future.
 In other words, it represents the amount invested on a product or service, the benefit of which has not been fully utilized or consumed in connection with the realization of sale revenue.